 Bristol has some of the best shopping areas in the southwest of England.
 From large malls to quaint streets lined with boutiques.

 At the end of the High Street areas of Broadmead and The Horsefair in downtown, is Cabot Circus.
 An indoor/outdoor mall area with restaurants and a large movie theater.
 They even have a few big American names such as Victoria’s Secret and Hollister.

-Cribbs Causeway is the city’s main mall.
-It’s very similar to the mall’s you see in the US.
+Cribbs Causeway is Bristol’s main mall.
+It’s very similar to the malls you see in the US.
 You will need to take a bus or drive outside of the city center to get there.
-It is also pretty close to the Aerospace Bristol mentioned earlier.
+It is also close to the Aerospace Bristol mentioned earlier.

 Boutiques and Smaller Stores

 Alternatively, you can tie a trip to Clifton Village into your visit to the Clifton Suspension Bridge.
-From The Mall (street) wind your way through the little streets to Clifton Arcade (on Boyce’s Ave).
+From The Mall (it’s a street) wind your way through the little streets to Clifton Arcade (on Boyce’s Ave).

 So when are you going to visit Bristol?
 Let us know in the comments some of your favorite things to do in Bristol or what you are most excited about doing while you are there.

 If you are planning a trip to Bristol, save this guide in your browser or pin this guide so you can find us later.